btnpushnmunky/tmr/README.md

 ## To install:

-Download the source, cd into the source folder, and run `pip install`.
+Download the source, cd into the source folder, and run `pip install .`.
 Eventually I hope to get it up on PyPI.

 ## Example usage after installation: